Plas Mawr, New Plymouth

 Plas Mawr is an English Arts and Crafts style cottage in New Plymouth, New Zealand, designed and built by the local architect and builder James Walter Chapman-Taylor in 1913.

-Plas Mawr, which translates to “big hall” in Welsh, is a Category 1 heritage building registered by Heritage New Zealand.
+Plas Mawr, which translates to “big hall” in Welsh, is one of the heritage buildings from New Plymouth, registered in 1989 by Heritage New Zealand as a Category 1 Historic Place.

 History

 Plas Mawr was built for Charles Hayward Burgess, former mayor of New Plymouth from 1915 to 1919.
-The house was commissioned by his wife Anne and was completed in 1913.
+The house was commissioned by his wife Ann and was completed in 1913.

 Because of the small, triangular section where the house was to be built, it was difficult to find an architect who would design it.
 Eventually, it was the architect James Walter Chapman-Taylor, born in London, but grown up in New Zealand, who designed and built it.
 He was inspired by the English Arts and Crafts movement's interpretation of rural English cottage construction and style, which was an attempt to revive traditional craft methods.
 After returning to New Zealand, Chapman-Taylor designed and built about 80 high-quality, hand-crafted homes, one of the first being the two-storey cottage Plas Mawr in New Plymouth.

 The house was given the Welsh name “Plas Mawr”, translated variously as “great hall” or “large manor house” by Chapman-Taylor, and was designed to house two elderly people in comfort.

 Designing the house, Chapman-Taylor developed a “sun-trap” plan, which he used later for many other houses.
 After the completion of Plas Mawr, Chapman-Taylor commented that “although house building is generally a trade, it can and should be an art”.

 The house was owned by the Burgess family for almost 42 years.
 After that it has had a number of owners, the majority of them being retired couples.